kevwil/homebrew-patches/README.md

-# microbrews
+# homebrew-patches

-My "taps" for Mac Homebrew
+My "taps" for Mac Homebrew formulae which have patches not accepted by mxcl/homebrew.

 ### Usage